 N.C.
-Republican At Center Of Election Fraud Case Won't Run in Special Election
+Republican At Center Of Election Fraud Case Won't Run In New Race

 The Republican candidate at the center of a months-long investigation into election fraud in a North Carolina congressional race now won't be a candidate for the upcoming special election that was ordered last week.

-Republican Mark Harris cited health concerns as one reason he won't run again in the yet-to-be scheduled race.
+Republican Mark Harris cited health concerns as one reason he won't run again in the yet-to-be-scheduled race.

 "After consulting with my physicians, there are several things that my health situation requires as a result of the extremely serious condition that I faced in mid-January.
 One of those is a necessary surgery that is now scheduled for the last week in March," Harris said in a letter to supporters on Tuesday.
 "Given my health situation, the need to regain full strength, and the timing of this surgery the last week of March, I have decided not to file in the new election for Congressional District 9."